Fear is one of the biggest challenges most marketers face.

 I wish I could say I went on to win 7 Tour de France like Lance Armstrong (oops maybe not the best example) but I didn’t.

-Instead I learned to bike through my fear and eventual found the exhilarating freedom of biking all about the countryside on any number of amazing adventures.
+Instead I learned to bike through my fear and eventual found the exhilarating freedom of biking all about the countryside on many amazing adventures.

-Since then whenever I feel myself pulling back from something, I see that bike hanging forlornly on the shed wall.
-I know when that happens I need to push through the fear in spite of the discomfort, bodily and ego bruises, aches and pains, because on the other side of that fear exhilaration and freedom waits.
+Since then when I feel myself pulling back from something, I see that bike hanging forlornly on the shed wall.
+I know when that happens fear wants to stop me.
+I need to push through in spite of the discomfort, bodily and ego bruises, aches and pains, because on the other side of that fear exhilaration and freedom waits.

 Perhaps for you, learning to ride a bike was no big deal.